Tellers receive and pay out money. Keep records of money and negotiable instruments involved in a financial institution’s various transactions.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Tellers job description, Tellers salary, Tellers information, what is the job of a Teller like, pros and cons about Tellers, colleges and universities for Tellers, is Tellers the right career for me, Easy careers to get into, careers in Office and Administration
+Tellers job description, Tellers salary, Tellers information, what is the job of a Teller like, pros and cons about Tellers, colleges and universities for Tellers, is Tellers the right career for me, careers in Office and Administration